JimHokanson/blog/2019/2019_07_stream_plotting_matlab/readme.md

 <img src="big_plot_streaming.gif" width="400">
 </p>

+Note, I'm not sure that Matlab is actually respecting the delay times between frames in the above plots.
+Also, the delay resolution is limited to hundreths of a second per gif spec, which may also be causing problems.

 In addition to comparing Matlab's standard approach to my code, I also tried three other options.
 First, I tried plotting a line  with only 2 points for each window, rather than the 1.2 million I'm plotting in the above examples.
 This option provides an indication of how long it takes simply to plot anything.
 Second, I tried initializing a vector with NaNs, then replacing NaNs with relevant data as it is "collected."
 Finally, I tried only copying over the data that was within range.
 These latter options are naive ways of implementing streaming.
 Relevant code for these latter two is shown below.

 ```matlab